fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"And this gossip had come from a certain asset from NORAD?"_ smirked Jiminy

 _"You didn't heard that from those lips."_ said The Harlequin, and they all smiled a little: she knew how to do the gossip game, in fact she was a mistress on this one. _"Now...
 What about some lunch before the exercises?"_ said The Harlequin.

+---

+The exercises were intensive: as his team was really green, they learned a lot of new tricks.
+Sugarplum loved to act aside Ozma: as the Queen of Oz, she had lots of powers and techniques that Sugarplum could learn with her.

+_"Your magic tradition is totally different from what I learned with Glinda, but you're a good learner and understand easily the basics.
+I think you could be a great Good Witch if you had been born on Oz.
+Later I can gave you some tips and books on the mystic Oz Alchemy, and believe me you'll never find anything better on this on any magical realm."_ said Ozma, on the same cool, royally nonchalantly tune